dfattal/dfattal.github.io/VIZ/Renderers.md

 - `fragmentShaderSource` (`string`): GLSL fragment shader source code.
 - `views` (`Object`): Extracted views from a LIF file.
 - `debug` (`boolean`, optional): Enables debug rendering.
+- `limitSize` (`number|null`, optional): Maximum size in pixels for image textures.
+When set, images will be downsampled while preserving aspect ratio.
+Use smaller values for better performance, especially in VR.

+### Image Size Limiting

+When the `limitSize` parameter is set to a numeric value, all loaded images will be automatically downsampled to have their maximum dimension (width or height) not exceed this limit.
+This feature helps:

+- Improve rendering performance, especially on mobile devices or in VR
+- Reduce GPU memory usage
+- Prevent WebGL texture size limitations on some devices

+The aspect ratio of all images is preserved during downsampling.

+Recommended values:
+- For non-VR desktop: 2560-3840
+- For VR: 1024-1920
+- For mobile: 1024-2048

 ### Methods